 Here are three common types of DR tests for SAP systems:

 A complete test involves shutting down the primary SAP system and restoring it from backups in a secondary environment.
-This comprehensive test simulates the entire DR process—from backup to restoration—ensuring the SAP system remains fully operational post-recovery. - Partial Test
+This comprehensive test simulates the entire Disaster Recovery (DR) process—from backup to restoration—ensuring the SAP system remains fully operational after recovery.

-A simulation test creates a replica of the primary SAP system in the secondary environment without shutting down the primary system.
+A simulation test creates a replica of the primary SAP system in a secondary environment without requiring the primary system to be shut down.
 This approach allows businesses to validate backup and restore processes without impacting live operations.

 Factors influencing DR test frequency and scheduling include: